cheminfo/c6h6-documentation/src/book/spectra/mining/analysis/README.md

 # Create analytical report from spectra

-Thie program allows to define and apply analatical procedure on one or more spectra.
+This program allows to define and apply analytical procedure on one or more spectra.
 The general principle is:

 - select spectra
+- define parameters for spectra normalization
 - define ranges that will be associated to a variable and for which the following parameters are calculated:
   - integration
   - point for min y value